Shocked (song): Critical reception

+Initial response

 "Shocked" received positive reviews from most music critics.
-Quentin Harrison from Albumism described it as "luxuriant electro-pop".
-Johnny Loftus from AllMusic highlighted the song as an album standout from Minogue's compilation, Greatest Hits: 87-99.
-Larry Flick from Billboard called it "festive" and "house-inflected", adding that the track "is so catchy that it could be the multiformat hit that Minogue has been after."
+James Hamilton from Record Mirror wrote, "Shocked you will be, by Skinny Minnie's radical new direction."
+He noted that "'Get Loose' rapper Jazzi P actually kicking off the A-side's almost Betty Boo-type scuffing and scampering hip house 112bpm DNA Mix".
+Larry Flick from Billboard magazine called it "festive" and "house-inflected", adding that the track "is so catchy that it could be the multiformat hit that Minogue has been after."
 Nick Levine from Digital Spy misunderstood the lyrics as he said, "On 'Shocked', is she... would she... could she be singing "I was f**ked to my very foundations?".
-Alan Jones from Music Week stated that it "finds the diminutive Aussie in typically nasal form, but DNA's brilliant Italo house style remix and Jazzie P's cute rapping make it one that even upfront clubs can play."
-Hunter Felt from PopMatters enjoyed the song, saying that, while reviewing Ultimate Kylie, that they needed "even a little funk [on tracks like "Shocked"]".
-Mark Frith from Smash Hits said it is "brilliant", adding that she "goes for a powerful Hi-NRG sound".
+(DNA have denied that the obscenity was added to their mix.)
+Alan Jones from Music Week stated that it "finds the diminutive Aussie in typically nasal form, but DNA's brilliant Italo house style remix and Jazzi P's cute rapping make it one that even upfront clubs can play."
+Hunter Felt from PopMatters enjoyed the song, saying that, while reviewing Ultimate Kylie, that they needed "even a little funk [on tracks like 'Shocked']".
+Mark Frith from Smash Hits praised it as "brilliant", noting that Minogue "goes for a powerful Hi-NRG sound".
 He also complimented the singer's voice as "strong and insistent".
+Quentin Harrison from Albumism described the song as "luxuriant electro-pop".
+Johnny Loftus from AllMusic highlighted "Shocked" as an album standout from Minogue's compilation, Greatest Hits: 87-99.
 Also Stylus Magazine gave it a positive review, saying that along with "Give Me Just a Little More Time" and "What Do I Have to Do", they "were great songs and suddenly Kylie was a little bit cool."